wlgeo/woolly-rhinoceros/README.md

 ## Palaeoenvironment

-The `paleoenvironment/` directory contains the palaeoclimate and biome datasets used in the habitat-suitability analyses.
+The `paleoenvironment/` directory contains palaeoclimate model datasets for 15 independent climate-state simulations and the corresponding global biome datasets used in this study.

-The palaeoclimate datasets represent 15 independent climate-state simulations from the Pliocene Modelling Intercomparison Project and include temperature and precipitation variables.
-The corresponding global biome datasets were generated with BIOME4.
+The palaeoclimate datasets include temperature and precipitation variables from the Pliocene Modelling Intercomparison Project simulations.
+The corresponding global biome distributions were generated using the BIOME4 equilibrium global vegetation model, using the implementation available at [jedokaplan/BIOME4](https://github.com/jedokaplan/BIOME4), with the palaeoclimate model data as climatic inputs.

 ### Repository structure